kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 specific conduct, all backed up by penalties for contempt of court.
 Old principles of equity, oft quipped as pithy "maxims", even in modern court decisions, still apply to some equitable remedies.
-He who comes into equity equity must come with clean hands.
+He who comes into equity must come with clean hands.
 Equity will not allow a statute to be used as a cloak for fraud.

 Both English and American legal systems have nominally collapsed law and equity into a single system, with courts hearing arguments based